dlpzx/aws-serverless-data-lake-framework/docs/upgrades.md

 Deploy SDLF v2 alongside existing v1 infrastructure (blue/green deployment).
 To deploy V2 follow the steps in the [workshop](https://catalog.us-east-1.prod.workshops.aws/workshops/501cb14c-91b3-455c-a2a9-d0a21ce68114/en-US/20-production).

 1. Deploy v2 DevOps Infrastructure.
 IMPORTANT: if you are deploying SDLF v2 in the same accounts as SDLF v1, and you are using the same git provider, the repositories names will run into conflicts.
-In that scenario, you will need to use the `-g` parameter in the commands using `./deploy.sh`.
+In that scenario, you will need to use the `-c` parameter in the commands using `./deploy.sh`.
 Make sure you use any string different from `sdlf`.
 In the example below, the repositories for v2 will be called sdlfv2-X.
-   - `./deploy.sh crossaccount-cicd-roles -d <devops-account-aws-account-id> -p <child-account-aws-profile> -r <aws-region> -f sdlfv2`
+   - `./deploy.sh crossaccount-cicd-roles -d <devops-account-aws-account-id> -p <child-account-aws-profile> -r <aws-region> -c sdlfv2`
-   - `./deploy.sh devops-account -d <child-account-1-aws-account-id>,<child-account-2-aws-account-id> -p <devops-account-aws-profile> -r <aws-region> -g sdlfv2`
+   - `./deploy.sh devops-account -d <child-account-1-aws-account-id>,<child-account-2-aws-account-id> -p <devops-account-aws-profile> -r <aws-region> -c sdlfv2`
-2. Deploy v2 foundations and team resources using the `<sdlfv2>-main` repository. sdlfv2 represents the value you provided in the `-g` parameter in the previous step.
+2. Deploy v2 foundations and team resources using the `<sdlfv2>-main` repository. sdlfv2 represents the value you provided in the `-c` parameter in the previous step.
    - Decide domains in the data mesh - Domains are a NEW concept of SDLF v2 - Choose any domain name except `datalake`
    - Deploy foundations and teams.
 If you want to avoid conflicting-names issues chose a different team name as in v1.
 This will ensure pipelines and datasets can be created with the same name without conflicts.